samuelorji/scala/topics/foundations/defs.md

 The output on the console would be,
 ```
-Accessed the first method.
+Accessed the first value.
 The result of one plus one is two.
 ```
 even though there are two references to the identifier `first`.

-The runtime will execute the implementation of the value, `first`, as soon as it encounters it, in the process printing the line, `Accessed the first method.`, once, and storing the result, `"one"` in memory, so that subsequent references to `first` can use the value directly.
+The runtime will execute the implementation of the value, `first`, as soon as it encounters it, in the process printing the line, `Accessed the first value.`, once, and storing the result, `"one"` in memory, so that subsequent references to `first` can use the value directly.
 And thus, in the `println` statement, both references to the identifier `first` behave as if the value, `"first"`, had been substituted directly into the string.